 U+1F50F Lock with Ink Pen

-U+1F50F was added to Unicode in version 6.0 (2010).
+U+1F50F was added in Unicode version 6.0 in 2010.
 It belongs to the block

 This character is a Other Symbol and is commonly used, that is, in no specific script.
 The character is also known as privacy.